-2017 Annual Report
+2018 Annual Report

-This report describes achievements and activities from July 1, 2016, through June 30, 2017.
+This report describes achievements and activities covering fiscal year July 1, 2017, through June 30, 2018.

-BTEC offers programs at the undergraduate, post-baccalaureate, and graduate levels for students with a variety of backgrounds including engineering, the life sciences, and chemistry.
+BTEC offers programs at the undergraduate, post-baccalaureate, and graduate levels for students with a variety of backgrounds including engineering, life sciences, and chemistry.
 Undergraduates can earn a minor or certificate in biomanufacturing, and non-degree students can obtain a post-baccalaureate certificate.
 At the graduate level, BTEC offers two Professional Science Master’s degrees, a graduate minor, and two graduate certificates.

-Enrollment remains strong
+Enrollment remains stable

 Stellar employment rates continue

 BTEC continued to boast cumulative employment/placement rates of 95% for undergraduates and 98% for graduate students through FY 2018.
 Of the 13 students who completed master’s degrees in May 2018, 10 had secured full-time positions prior to graduation.
 Graduates of BTEC’s master’s program have been hired by 25 different biomanufacturing/ biotechnology companies.
 Note: Percentages indicate employment or acceptance into a graduate program within six months of graduation.

 2018 student internships

 During FY 2018, BTEC provided internships to three graduate students and 19 undergraduates, eight of whom participated in the university’s Research Experience for Undergraduates (REU) program.
 Students worked on projects in a variety of BTEC’s laboratories and conducted research under the supervision of the center’s faculty and staff.
 In addition, the three interns who participated in the REU program in summer 2018 learned about various aspects of university research and presented their work at the NC State Summer Undergraduate Research Symposium.
 BTEC also hosted a student from the Virginia–North Carolina Louis Stokes Alliance for Minority Participation program.